buithien5790646-hash/WebMCP/mcp-gateway-vscode/README.md

 A: Check if any other program is using ports in the 30000-40000 range, or try restarting VS Code.

 **Q: Browser extension shows "Disconnected"?**
-A: Ensure VS Code is running and the status bar shows `On`.
-If it's the first time connecting, try refreshing the AI page.
+A: Ensure VS Code is running and the status bar shows `WebMCP: <Port>`.
+Ensure the page is opened from the VS Code extension.

 ---
 ## 📄 License